mckaycourt/lesson1/README.md

 ###1A

-Below I've declared a variable called hello set it equal to 'Hello World!' like so:
+Below I've declared a variable called hello and set it equal to 'Hello World!' like so:

 `let hello = 'Hello World!';`